ThiagoBarsante/AWS_architecture__BigData/README.md

 Overall, EMR is a powerful and flexible big data processing service that simplifies the process of processing and analyzing large amounts of data using popular big data frameworks and tools.

 #### Athena
 Athena </b> is a serverless, interactive query service that allows users to analyze data stored in Amazon S3 using SQL.
 Athena uses a distributed query engine that automatically parallelizes queries across multiple nodes in a cluster to provide fast and efficient data processing.
-This means that Athena can process large volumes of data in parallel, making it an MPP technology.
+This means that Athena can process large volumes of data in parallel.
-- Since the end of 2022 / 2023 - Amazon Athena also support interactive Spark Jobs
+- Since the end of 2022 - Amazon Athena also support interactive Spark Jobs

+Some of the key features of Athena also include:

+Easy setup and management: Athena is a fully managed service that requires no infrastructure setup or administration.
+Users can simply create a table, define the schema, and start querying the data.

+Standard SQL support: Athena supports standard SQL syntax, making it easy for users familiar with SQL to write and execute queries.

+Cost-effective: Athena is a pay-per-query service, which means users only pay for the queries they run.
+There are no upfront costs or ongoing commitments.

+Scalability: Athena is designed to handle large datasets and can scale automatically to accommodate growing data volumes.

+Integration with other AWS services: Athena integrates with other AWS services like Glue, which can automate the process of defining and managing schemas for data stored in S3.

 #### Redshift
 Similarly, <b> Amazon Redshift </b> is a cloud-based data warehousing solution that uses a columnar storage format and a distributed query engine to support high-performance SQL-based analytics.
 Redshift uses massively parallel processing to process large volumes of data quickly and efficiently, with the ability to scale up to petabyte-scale data warehousing.
 Redshift also supports parallel data loading and unloading, which further enhances its MPP capabilities.